G7DAO/protocol/web3/flows/staker.md

     error UnauthorizedForPosition(address owner, address sender);
 ```

-### `STAKER-*`: If an ERC1155 staking pool does not have a cooldown, a user who doesn't hold the position token should not be able to unstake a position in that staking pool even after the lockup period, even if they were the original holder
+### `STAKER-40`: If an ERC1155 staking pool does not have a cooldown, a user who doesn't hold the position token should not be able to unstake a position in that staking pool even after the lockup period, even if they were the original holder

 Any attempt to do so should result in the following error: